 From the first viewpoint of the glacier on the side of the road, the boats in the water look like toys.
 Teeny tiny toys in a huge bath tub that is Argentino Lake.
-After some panoramic shots captured on camera, and stored in our never to be forgotten travel memory folder in our brains, we head to the dock for an up close encounter on the water.
+After some panoramic shots captured on camera, and stored in our never to be forgotten travel memory folder in our brains, we head to the dock for an up-close encounter on the water.

 From the moment we step on the boat we are surrounded by shades of blue.
 The milky blue colour of the lake below us, the bright blue skies above us and in between a million hues of icy blue.
 From our position on the water, the glacier is our new horizon.
 The part of the glacier raising from the water surface forms a gigantic wall of ice, the size of a skyscraper.
 The average height above water is 74 metres (240 ft) and the ice depth is even 170 m (558 ft).

-The only thing I seem to be able doing is gazing in awe.
+The only thing I seem to be able to do is gazing in awe.
 This is unlike anything I have ever seen before and makes me feel humble and overthrown with nature’s beauty.
 The cravasses in the ice reveal deep blue colours in the midday sun and as we sail past the base of the glacier we take in the sound of crackling ice.

-In with a bus.
-Out with a bang.
+In with a bus – out with a bang!